chrisalexander55/ecmascript-sass-webpack-starter/README.md

 $ npm run build
 ```

-Distribution directory structure will look like this after transpilation:
+`npm run build` will create a distribution directory structure that looks like this:

 ```bash
 dist